multicom-toolbox/deepdist/README.md

 **(5) Three different ways to generate MSA input for DeepDist**

-1.Use DeepMSA to generate a MSA for a protein
+1.Use DeepMSA to generate a MSA for a protein.
 Download and install [DeepMSA](https://zhanglab.dcmb.med.umich.edu/DeepMSA/).
 This package requires installing large protein sequence databases.

 2.Use [HHblits](https://github.com/soedinglab/hh-suite) to search against a standard protein sequence database created by HHsuite (e.g. UniRef30) to generate MSAs.